July 29, 2017

 Freedom to Stay, Freedom to Move, Freedom to Return, Freedom to Resist

-AROC and Third World Resistance object to the U.S. Supreme Court’s announcement to allow provisions of Trump’s executive order banning Muslims and refugees to go into effect.
+AROC objects to the U.S. Supreme Court’s announcement to allow provisions of Trump’s executive order banning Muslims and refugees to go into effect.
 We demand and assert the Freedom to Stay, Freedom to Move, Freedom to Return, and Freedom to Resist for Arabs and Muslims targeted by this ban, and for all oppressed communities threatened by the Trump administration.

 FREEDOM TO STAY

 We uphold migrants’ rights.
 We recognize that while Arabs and Muslims are the majority of those targeted by this ban as well as the intended scapegoats for it, there are other communities including ethnic, racial, and religious groups originating from the targeted countries that will be impacted.
 When we demand that Arabs and Muslims have the Freedom to Stay, that is also an assertion of solidarity with all immigrants regardless of documentation or place of origin.
 We support Indigenous struggle.
 The Trump administration has doubled-down on the U.S.’s program of exploiting indigenous lands and repressing indigenous movements, extending the settler-colonialism on which this country was founded.
 We stand with indigenous communities everywhere struggling for their Freedom to Stay on their land.
 We oppose gentrification.
 Here in the San Francisco Bay Area, the ravages of the displacement caused by gentrification are sharply felt.
 We fight for our Freedom to Stay in our homes and communities, and against the displacement of oppressed people everywhere.